minsa110/devcontainer-fastapi/README.md

-# Build a FastAPI app for OpenAI plugin
+# Building an Open AI plugin with Codespaces and Azure

 This is a sample repo for developing OpenAI plugin using the FastAPI framework.
 There are three main parts of the repo:
 - Code to help setup development environment for FastAPI framework